Granby station

 Granby station is a train station in Granby, Colorado.
 It is served by Amtrak's California Zephyr, which runs once daily between Chicago and Emeryville, California, in the San Francisco Bay Area.
 (Note: The westbound train (Route 5) is scheduled to stop in the late morning and the eastbound train (Route 6) in the mid afternoon.)
-Despite its antiquated appearance and structure (the station is made of wood), the station was built in 1987.
+The wood station building was built in 1987.